-We do not allow public access to our Kennel area, so if you are looking to rehome a dog, we ask you to refer to the profiles of available dogs via our “Find a Pet” link.
-This is updated as regularly as possible.
+We are currently unable to allow public access to our Centre, so if you are looking to rehome a pet, we ask you to refer to the profiles of available animals on our “Find a Pet” link below.

 Our staff thoroughly evaluate the needs of all animals in our care to do our utmost to match their requirements with prospective owners.
 It can sometimes be the case that the first person to enquire about an animal may not be chosen as the new owner, as we always prioritise the needs of the animal when selecting the most suitable home.

 When we receive your form, the information will be checked against the assessed needs of the animal you are interested in.
 One of our staff may ring you to discuss any specific points.
-If both parties agree that your home may be suitable, a meeting can be arranged to introduce you to the animal you have chosen.
-Some animals may require more than one appointment to meet you depending on their specific needs and temperament.
+If both parties agree that your home may be suitable, a video call can be arranged to introduce you to the animal you have chosen.

-If you have a resident dog or one that visits your home regularly and are looking to adopt a dog, you will also need arrange a “dog meet” to take place at the Centre.
-Please note that we are unable to offer “meets” on Sundays or Public Holidays, but appointments are usually available between 11.00am and 4.00pm any other day (except Wednesdays).
-We request you to please bring the vaccination card for your current dog to this appointment.
+If you have a resident dog or one that visits your home regularly and are looking to adopt a dog, you will also need arrange a “dog meet” to take place in an outdoor area at the Centre.
+We will request you please bring the vaccination card for your current dog to this appointment.

-After meeting with the animal and discussing anything else you need to know, we ask you to go home, think everything through and review all the information, then ring us the following day to confirm if you wish to proceed.
+After meeting with the animal and discussing anything else you need to know, we ask you to review all the information, then ring us the following day to confirm if you wish to proceed.
 We will then mark them as “reserved”.

-On collection, you will be asked to pay the relevant adoption fee (see below).
-We reserve the right to vary adoption fees, but you will be advised of any changes at point of initial enquiry to the Centre.
+Due to Covid restrictions, we are arranging most adoptions on a delivery basis, with our staff bringing the animal to you.
+This will be discussed during the adoption process .
+On adoption day, you will be asked to pay the relevant adoption fee (see below).
+We reserve the right to vary these fees, but you will be advised of any changes in advance.

 A few weeks after you have adopted your new pet, we will call you to ensure all is well.
 We are always available to offer advice and support.